 As a Los Angeles client, once you meet with our skilled staff attorney and obtain advice about Los Angeles conservatorships procedure, you will be able to make a better conservatorship decision at different steps and stages of your Los Angeles parents’ lives.
 Statistically, longer life expectancies may mean that you may become a caregiver for your elderly Los Angeles parent who may eventually need a Los Angeles conservatorship or asset protection. #conservatorships #in #Los #Angeles

 As time goes by, you may wonder as a child if you owe any duty of care to your elder parent in California.
 Below, we will discuss California law regarding conservatorships and care of elderly parents and how one would pay for such care.
-To get more information about conservatorships in Los Angeles, contact Mina Sirkin at 818.340.4479.
+To get more information about conservatorships in Los Angeles, contact Mina Sirkin, attorney for elderly parents in Los Angeles at 818.340.4479.

 Who is responsible for care of elderly parents in Los Angeles?